sivachinni-aiml/project-folder/README.md

 # ML Assignment 2 – Multiple Classifiers + Streamlit App

 ## a) Problem Statement
-The objective of this assignment is to build and compare multiple machine learning classification models using a single public dataset.
-All models are evaluated using standard classification metrics and demonstrated through an interactive Streamlit web application.
-The Streamlit app allows users to upload test CSV data, select a model, view evaluation metrics, and visualize a confusion matrix or classification report.
+Develop and compare multiple machine‑learning classification models on a single public dataset, evaluate them using standard performance metrics, and demonstrate their behavior through an interactive Streamlit web application.
+The application supports test data upload, model selection, metric visualization, and display of confusion matrix or classification report.

 ---